tensorflow/tfjs-models/pose-detection/src/movenet/README.md

 The model is offered on TF.Hub with two variants, [Lightning](https://tfhub.dev/google/movenet/singlepose/lightning/3) and [Thunder](https://tfhub.dev/google/movenet/singlepose/thunder/3).
-Lightning is intended for latency-critical application, and Thunder is intended for applications that require high accuracy.
+Lightning is intended for latency-critical applications, and Thunder is intended for applications that require high accuracy.
 Both models run faster than real time (30+ FPS) on most modern desktops and laptops, which proves crucial for live fitness, health, and wellness applications.
 Please try it out using the live